-'AN.14' was a British convoy operation whose designation is usually used for the action against a small Italian force in which it was involved on passage through the Aegean Sea (31 January 1941).
+'AN.14' was a British convoy operation whose designation is generally used for the action against a small Italian force in which it was involved on passage through the Aegean Sea (31 January 1941).

 As relations between Italy and Greece deteriorated, the British began to send supplies of aircraft and matériel across the Mediterranean Sea from Egypt in an effort to support the Greek war effort, and the Greeks provided the British with tugs, harbour vessels and permission to establish a naval base at Souda Bay in northern Crete.
 Greece and the UK signed a co-operation agreement in January 1940, this securing commercial relations and making the Greek merchant marine available for the transport of war supplies to the British, before the Italians launched their 'Emergenza G' invasion of Greece in October 1940.

 The AN.14 convoy from Port Said to Piraeus comprised seven British and three Greek merchant ships escorted by the light anti-aircraft cruiser Calcutta under the command of Commander H. A. Packer, the destroyers Dainty and Jaguar, and the corvettes Gloxinia and Peony.
 The main part of the convoy departed Port Said on 28 January with Gloxinia.
 The 5,150-ton British cargo vessel Levernbank and 8,120-ton British tanker Desmoulea, escorted by Calcutta and Peony, departed Alexandria on the following day, and the 5,574-ton British troop transport Ethiopia, carrying RAF personnel, departed Alexandria some hours later with destroyer Hasty.
 The light cruiser Ajax and the Australian Perth provided more distant cover, and Dainty and Jaguar swept the Kaso Strait ahead of the convoy.